-Washington State’s mega-water park that draws visitors from BC and Oregon, this indoor water park offers year-round fun — as long as you spend the night.
-No day passes here, folks.
-So with your night’s stay, you’ll also get admission to the indoor water tree fort, a crazy funnel water slide, rafting slides and four story flumes, among other wet ‘n’ wild stuff.
+Washington State’s mega-water park that draws visitors from BC and Oregon, this indoor water park offers year-round fun, thanks to day passes and overnight stays.
+You’ll get admission to the indoor water tree fort, a crazy funnel water slide, rafting slides and four story flumes, among other wet ‘n’ wild stuff.
 For younger kids, there are kiddie slides, water guns, a wave pool and water basketball.
 Overstimulating, expensive, and well, kids love it.

-This year is Birch Bay’s 30th year of running a low-key outdoor waterpark alternative to the Big Boys (see above).
-They’re adding a pizza restaurant this year, and are planning to run lots of giveaways and discounts this year to honor their anniversary.
+Near the Washington-British Columbia border, this low-key outdoor waterpark is an alternative to the Big Boys (see above), and has been around for about 35 years.
 The half-dozen slides include curlicue, straight-shot and drop chute rides, along with a children’s slide and tube slide.
 Nothing too fancy, just a nice way to cool down in summer.

 Henry Moses Aquatic Center, Renton, Washington.